 ARTstor Provides more than one million digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.
 Available features include: searching, browsing, & organizing images; adding images; presenting images; and integrating with courseware.
-For detailed information about content and usage, please click here.
-For professor account details, contact Library EAID firstname.lastname@example.org.
+For detailed information about content and usage, see the ARTstor website.
+For professor account details, contact firstname.lastname@example.org.

 Bildindex der Kunst und Architektur Organized by the Bildarchiv Foto Marburg, this resource has nearly 2 million images of works of European art and architecture, and can be searched by keyword, artist, patron, medium, theme, or other option.
 The site is in German.

 Biodiversity Heritage Library An open access digital library for biodiversity literature with over 150,000 illustrations in the public domain on Flickr each with a link to the high resolution download.
 The download process is as follows: Clicking the link on Flickr will take you to the BHL catalog page.
 Then locate the PageID for the image and copy it into your browser navigation bar using this syntax: http://www.biodiversitylibrary.org/pageimage/pageid

 Bridgeman Images A commercial vendor founded in 1972 offering art, culture, and history images from over 8,000 collections; more than 55,000 entries and 46,497 images from over 29,000 artists.